thatcher-choice/github-repo-explorer/README.md

 5. **Pagination**: This component handles pagination for the list of repositories.
 It allows users to navigate between pages to view more repositories.

 ## Folder Structure

-github-repo-explorer/
-├── src/
+src/

-│ ├── assets/ # Contains images and logos
+assets/: Contains images and logos.

-│ ├── components/ # Contains React components
+components/: Contains React components.

-│ │ ├── Cards.js # Component to display repository cards
+Cards.js: Component to display repository cards.

-│ │ ├── SearchBar.js # Component for search input field
+SearchBar.js: Component for search input field.

-│ │ ├── SortDropdown.js # Component for sorting dropdown menu
+SortDropdown.js: Component for sorting dropdown menu.

-│ ├── App.css # CSS styles for the app
+App.css: CSS styles for the app.

-│ ├── App.js # Main component of the application
+App.js: Main component of the application.

-│ ├── index.css # Global CSS styles
+index.css: Global CSS styles.

-│ ├── index.js # Entry point of the application
+index.js: Entry point of the application.
-├── README.md # Project documentation
-└── package.json # List of dependencies and scripts

 ## Getting Started